Official-User-Shabab/Doomsday-notes-A-Levels/Geography/Case Study details.md

     The geology = mainly hard rocks: shale (impermeable) & grit.

-    Near source, channel = narrow & shallow & full of angular stones, ∴friction with the bed and banks slow the river down.
+    Near source, channel = narrow & shallow & full of angular stones, ∴friction w/ the bed & banks slow the river down.

-    The river mainly erodes vertically, forming V shaped valley w/ steep slopes, where processes such as soil creep and mass movement are active.
+    The river mainly erodes vertically, forming V shaped valley w/ steep slopes, where processes such as soil creep & mass movement are active.

   ### The Middle Course

     Rainfall drops to below 700mm per year here.

-    The rocks (softer and more permeable): sandstones, conglomerates & gravel.
+    The rocks (softer & more permeable): sandstones, conglomerates & gravel.

-    The river is wider and deeper.
+    The river is wider & deeper.

-    The river now erodes sideways (lateral erosion) as well as downwards, ∴valley becomes wider and flatter, creating a flood plain.
+    The river now erodes sideways (lateral erosion) as well as downwards, ∴valley becomes wider & flatter, creating a flood plain.

-    Deposition occurs on the inside bends of meanders and during flooding.
+    Deposition occurs on the inside bends of meanders & during flooding.

-    Sediment in the river is becoming smaller and rounded.
+    Sediment in the river is becoming smaller & rounded.

     As more tributaries join the Severn, its discharge increases.

   ### The Lower Course

-    lower Severn valley.geology = mainly soft mudstone and lias covered with alluvium, sand and gravel.
+    lower Severn valley.geology = mainly soft mudstone & lias cübered w/ alluvium, sand & gravel.

     The river channel is much wider, 70m by the time it gets to Tewkesbury.

-    Because the channel is wide and deep there, friction-- ∴velocity at highest.
+    Because the channel is wide & deep there, friction-- ∴velocity at highest.

     Major tributaries discharge++ even more.